TAJIKISTAN – The Trip

 THE WAKHAN CORRIDOR

 This wide river valley forms the border of Tajikistan and Afghanistan.
-Tall mountains rim the valley with the dazzling Hindu Kush in the background and forming the Afghanistan/Pakistan border.
+Tall mountains rim the valley with the dazzling Hindu Kush in the background and forms the Afghanistan/Pakistan border.

 Khorog to Ishkashim.
 This 100km stretch starts with the river raging through a narrow canyon.
 The road on the Afghan side seems close enough to touch.
 Near Ishkashim, the river widens with pretty meadows and fields.
 Near the town of Anderob are ruby mines first recorded by Marco Polo in 1274.

 We stopped in a village to visit friends of the Korean fellow.
 Just as we arrived, several brick walls started to collapse and people came running from their houses.
 Huge rockfall and dust clouds covered all the mountains in both Kyrgyzstan and across the border in Afghanistan.
-We were thankfully far from the epicenter of the 7.7 earth quake centred in Afghanistan.
+We were thankfully far from the epicentre of the 7.7 earthquake centred in Afghanistan.
 Everything is made of rock here, tenuous in an earthquake, but not much damage is done – several rock walls are down and plaster sprinkled the floors.
-Apparently many died in Pakistan.
+Many died in Pakistan.
 We went up to his friend’s house for more of the same great Tajik hospitality.
 The grandfather is 91 with a full white beard and twinkling eyes.

 Ishkashim to Langar.
 This part of the road has the Wakhan’s greatest appeal.
 Poplars, many villages and arid valleys frame white pinnacles and glaciers across the river on the Afghan side.